 In the spring of 1997, students of color were surprised to learn of the Yale administration’s plans to demolish both of the cultural centers on Crown Street in order to expand an adjacent parking lot.
 These buildings were selected for demolition because city inspectors had declared them uninhabitable.
 To replace these cultural centers, the administration offered a room in an Old Campus basement with a maximum capacity at 40.
 Sit-ins were organized to protest these decisions and the administration abandoned plans for the relocation of the cultural centers.

-In the fall of 1999, Latinx student leadership held Latino Town Hall meetings to address growing concerns among the non-Chicano and non-Puerto Rican Latinx people concerning the lack of resources available to them.
-In the coming months, students collectively drafted a proposal for Latinx student unification, one goal of which would be consolidation of the two cultural centers.
-“La Casa Cultural, Julia de Burgos, the Puerto Rican Cultural Center” would become “La Casa Cultural, The Latino Cultural Center,” the Chicano students would move into La Casa along with previously excluded Latinx students.
+In the fall of 1999, Latine student leadership held Latino Town Hall meetings to address growing concerns among the non-Chicano and non-Puerto Rican Latine people concerning the lack of resources available to them.
+In the coming months, students collectively drafted a proposal for Latine student unification, one goal of which would be consolidation of the two cultural centers.
+“La Casa Cultural, Julia de Burgos, the Puerto Rican Cultural Center” would become “La Casa Cultural, The Latino Cultural Center,” the Chicano students would move into La Casa along with previously excluded Latine students.
 Extensive renovations of La Casa Cultural were completed in 2000.